โ† Back to ResourcesBreed Guides

 • Severe: sudden hindlimb paralysis, dragging hind feet, urinary or fecal incontinence, screaming pain

-IVDD is a vet emergency when paralysis or loss of bladder control develops — surgical decompression within 24–48 hours dramatically improves outcomes.
-Calgary surgical IVDD treatment: $5,000–$15,000+ at specialty neurology (Western Veterinary Specialist Centre, VCA Canada West).
+IVDD is a vet emergency when paralysis or loss of bladder control develops.
+Surgical decompression within 24 to 48 hours dramatically improves outcomes.
+Calgary surgical IVDD treatment runs $5,000 to $15,000+ at specialty neurology (Western Veterinary Specialist Centre, VCA Canada West).

 Both Standard and Miniature Dachshunds are equally affected.
-Conservative management for mild cases: 4–8 weeks strict crate rest, anti-inflammatories, physiotherapy.
+Conservative management for mild cases means 4 to 8 weeks strict crate rest, anti-inflammatories, and physiotherapy.

 How do I prevent IVDD in my Dachshund?